Use the quick links below to jump to a particular section of our sights and activities coverage for Downtown Singapore.

 Singapore is a good place to experience the Mid-Autumn Festival, one of the most important and prettiest Chinese celebrations, thanks to colourful lantern parades, mooncakes galore and a variety of folk arts performances such as Chinese opera and ...
 Read more about Mid-Autumn Festival in Singapore .

 Around 15 percent of Singapore’s citizens are Muslims, meaning the city-state, along with much of Southeast Asia, celebrates the month of Ramadan.
-This year the period runs July 10 to August 7; it’s a great time if you’re in Singapore to get a flavour of the Malay culture ...
+It’s a great time if you’re in Singapore to get a flavour of the Malay culture ...
 Read more about Ramadan in Singapore .

 No, I’m not about to reveal that Singapore is Southeast Asia’s most underrated dive destination, nor that it really compares with some of the best.
 Of the sixty-some islands that make up Singapore, only one called Pulau Hantu is frequented by local scuba divers and ...
 Read more about Scuba diving at Pulau Hantu .